-The human environmental dynamics lab in anthropology at Penn State studies the interactive and changing relationships between people and their social and ecological environments.
+The human environmental dynamics lab in anthropology at Penn State studies the interactive and changing relationships among people and their social and ecological environments.

 Rebecca Bliege Bird and Douglas Bird, PrinciPal Investigators